antononcube/Raku-WWW-OpenAI/README.md

 # }
 # ```
 #
-# In this code, we first create a list `@list` containing the values 1, 2, 3, 4, and 5.
-The `for` loop then iterates over each item in the list, assigning the current item to the variable `$item`.
-Inside the loop, we simply print
+# This code declares an array `@list` containing the values `1, 2, 3, 4, 5`.
+Then, it uses a `for` loop to iterate over each item in the list.
+The loop variable `$item` takes on the value of each element in the list,
 ```

 **Remark:** The argument "type" and the argument "model" have to "agree."
 (I.e. be found agreeable by OpenAI.)